hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 We have a wiki page for editors.
 Maybe note that there.
 I haven't tried it, or CudeText.

 [17:03:08](#KsmCgrOwE4-_A6zuZ2M22lIpX3PbeZv2Yd6OP0gGgw4) <hiiamboris (NOT THIS ONE)>:
 It's an open source attempt to replicate SublimeText3, though I haven't figured out how to plug Red syntax to it.
 I think it doesn't support ST3 syntax files out of the box, and I'm not converting it to it's own format.
-But otherwise it felt pretty responsive, much more than UltraEdit. @loziniak I would appreciate if you write a howto on pairing it with Red Ì†ΩÌ∏â
+But otherwise it felt pretty responsive, much more than UltraEdit. @loziniak I would appreciate if you write a howto on pairing it with Red üòâ

 [20:32:11](#8ax3RHZ2lzrqeBaGULGKc_X8F2FeCvf91xj15uwkwcQ) <loziniak (Maciej ≈Åozi≈Ñski)>:
 I'll try to find that wiki page.